GMI-University College of Applied Sciences

-The GMI-University College of Applied Sciences (GMI-UcAS; Deutsch-Malaysisches Institut Institut Jerman-Malaysia) is the German-Malaysian educational institute in Malaysia.
+The German-Malaysian Institute; Deutsch-Malaysisches Institut Institut Jerman-Malaysia) is the German-Malaysian educational institute in Malaysia.

 It was located at Taman Shamelin Perkasa, Cheras, Kuala Lumpur but has moved to the new campus in Jalan Ilmiah, Taman Universiti, 43000 Kajang, Selangor.

 GMI started its first student enrollment in 1992, and upgraded into University College status in October 2024.

 History

 The German-Malaysian Institute (GMI) was established in 1991.
 It is a center for advanced skills training that offers courses with hands-on practicals and theory in the fields of Mechanical Engineering and Electrical Engineering.

 The formation of GMI is the result of a joint venture project between the governments of Malaysia and Germany.
 It is governed by a board of directors composed of ten representatives from the industry and also from government bodies.
 This institution is set up as a Company Limited by Guarantee whose founders are Majlis Amanah Rakyat (MARA) and the Malaysian-German Chamber of Commerce and Industry (MGCC).
 GMI had its first student enrollment in 1992, and the number has continued to grow until now.